vediicaa/OATCP/Dice_Problem/readme.md

 The uniquePathsWithObstacles function takes a vector of strings as input, where each string represents a row of the grid.
 It returns the number of unique paths from the top-left corner to the bottom-right corner of the grid that do not go through any obstacles.

 The solve function reads the input grid, calls the uniquePathsWithObstacles function, and prints the result.

+The source file contains the code and the makefile, with the instructions on how to run the code The output file consists of all the testcases files used to check the code with their corresponding outputs.